The Age of Miracles

 Then again, The Age of Miracles isn’t being sold as dystopian fiction.
 It’s being sold as adult literature.
 On that account, the sparsely ornamented, almost clinically edited sentences may impress.
 The clean prose does make Julia sound like an actual 11-year-old, but is too often vanilla and risk-averse.
 “The eucalyptus trees were fluttering like sea anemones in the wind,” Julia relates.
 Or: “Seth continued to keep to himself, like a lonesome survivor, blowing on his hands in an attractive, self-sufficient way, one foot on his skateboard, the other on the curb.”

 “Seth” is Seth Moreno, Julia’s first crush, a loner from a broken home, and Julia moons over him with a conviction that reminds us how our brains can be dismantled by hormonal rushes.
 He is the guy you write about in your journal when you notice that he’s wearing a new shirt, and he doesn’t go away when the world stops spinning.
-Julia’s love for him is relatable—but the stock quality of his character makes it seem less than consequential.
+Julia’s love for him is relatable—but the stock quality of his character makes it seem less

 In the meantime, “the slowing” is detailed.
 Twenty-four hours a day stretch to 60.
 People hoard flashlights, batteries and bottled water.
 Birds plunge from the sky.
 The loss of Earth’s magnetic field leads to mass beachings of humpbacks, killer whales and dolphins.
 “Real-timers,” who adjust themselves to the light and dark cycles, clash with “clock-timers” who continue to live their lives by a 24-hour clock regardless of what appear to be day and night.
 But Julia finds all these things mere inconveniences compared to the promise of young love.